WhoopInc/frozen-moment-OLD/docs/moment/01-parsing/03-string-format.md

 frozenMoment('2012-05-25', 'YYYY-MM-DD', true).isValid();        // true
 ```

-You can use both language and strictness.
+You can use both locale and strictness.

 ```javascript
 frozenMoment('2012-10-14', 'YYYY-MM-DD', 'fr', true);